pooravrawat1/CartPole-solver/personalnotes.md

 Added a sample method for batch retieval.
 Instead of learning from experiences one at a time, the AI learns from a random batch (like 32 experiences at once).
 This method grabs a random sample of past experiences for training.

+# DQN Agent setup
+Setting up two neural networks (Q-network and Target Network), both identical.
+The Target Network provides stable learning targets while the Q-Network learns.
+Without it, learning is unstable.

+# Hyperparameters
+Epsilon controls exploration → agent tries different things Replay buffer stores those experiences → agent remembers what happened Learning rate controls how fast it learns → agent updates its brain Gamma determines planning horizon → agent thinks about long-term consequences Epsilon decay shifts from exploring to exploiting → agent gets smarter over time

+# epsilon greedy approach
+Epsilon-greedy is a simple but powerful strategy that balances exploration vs exploitation:

+Generate a random number between 0 and 1
+Compare it to epsilon:
+If random number < epsilon → Explore (pick random action) If random number ≥ epsilon → Exploit (pick best action from network)

+Example:

+Epsilon = 0.8 (80% exploration)
+Random number = 0.65
+0.65 < 0.8 → Pick random action
+Why this works:

+Early training: epsilon = 1.0 → always explore (learn about the environment) Late training: epsilon = 0.05 → mostly exploit (use what you learned) Always keeps a little randomness to avoid getting stuck

+# store transition
+This is a simple wrapper method that saves an experience (transition) to the replay buffer.
+After the agent takes an action in the game, we need to remember what happened so we can learn from it later.